Research

 Our process identifies scientific challenges in human imaging and pathology and then develops useful solutions through our expertise in the laboratory and collaborations with investigators at the University of Pennsylvania and beyond.

-How can we monitor immune and cell-based therapies in vivo?
+How can we monitor immune, cell, and gene therapies in vivo?

 One of the major challenges for immune and cell-based therapies is determining whether the immune system is reaching sites of disease and exerting the desired biological effect.
 Additionally, imaging tools that can identify immune-mediated toxicities could aid in the evaluation of new therapies or be used clinically to identify toxicities before they become significant or even fatal.
 We have developed tools that allow longitudinal monitoring of genetically engineered cells, such as CAR-T cells.
 Our approach uses the sensitivity of positron emission tomography (PET) and repurposes a reporter gene paired with new small molecule probes.
 The PET imaging pair is based on the high-affinity interaction between bacterial DHFR and the small molecule antibiotic trimethoprim.
 We are also interested in developing methods that allow assessment of immune system activation at sites of pathology, providing insight into whether therapies are inciting the desired immunologic response.